Great Fires of 1871: Background

-The summer of 1871 saw a prolonged drought.
+The summer of 1871 saw a prolonged severe drought.
 A report from the National Weather Service in Chicago stated that "leaves had started dropping as early as July."
 Only 134 mm of rain had fallen in Chicago compared to the average of more than 230 mm.
 Lansing, Michigan, reported 70% of the average and Thunder Bay, Michigan, reported just 64%.
-On the first week of October 1871 a large cold front had moved in creating strong south-easternly winds.
+On the first week of October 1871 a strong low-pressure area accompanied by a cold front had moved in, also coupled with an area of high-pressure centered over the eastern portion of the United States.
+These factors at the time created strong southwesterly winds (also known as a pressure gradient) across the Midwest.
 The first week of October also had "tinder dry" conditions, perfect for fires.